Give Me Liberty

 Sarah E. McCartney is assistant teaching professor, National Institute of American History & Democracy, William & Mary, Williamsburg, VA.

-Alan Shaw Taylor is a historian and scholar who is the Thomas Jefferson Memorial Foundation Professor of History at the University of Virginia.
+Alan Taylor is the Thomas Jefferson Foundation Chair (Emeritus) at the University of Virginia.

-Karin A. Wulf is a historian and the Beatrice and Julio Mario Santo Domingo Director and Librarian of the John Carter Brown Library in Providence, RI.
+Karin Wulf is a historian and the Beatrice and Julio Mario Santo Domingo Director and Librarian of the John Carter Brown Library in Providence, RI.

 Table of Contents